Turbidimetry

 Turbidimetry (the name being derived from turbidity) is the process of measuring the loss of intensity of transmitted light due to the scattering effect of particles suspended in it.
 Light is passed through a filter creating a light of known wavelength which is then passed through a cuvette containing a solution.
 A photoelectric cell collects the light which passes through the cuvette.
 A measurement is then given for the amount of absorbed light.

 Turbidimetry can be used in biology to find the number of cells in a suspension.

 Turbidity-is an expression of optical look of a suspension caused by radiation to the scattered and absorbed wavelength.
-Scattering of light is elastic so both incident and scattered radiation have same wavelength.
+Scattering of light is elastic so both incident and scattered radiation have the same wavelength.

-A turbidometer measures the amount of radiation that passes through a fluid in forward direction, analogous to absorption spectrophotometry.
+A turbidimeter measures the amount of radiation that passes through a fluid in forward direction, analogous to absorption spectrophotometry.